agilepro/epiconsciousness/docs/Philosophy/Michael_Huemer.md

 Ethical Nihilism: there is no good or bad.  the theory that Hitler never did anything wrong is nonsense.
 They claim: if there were evaluative truths they would motivate you to act against your desires, but there are none, so there are no evaluative truths.
 There do appear to be moral facts, and so we would need a good reason to propose that there are no such facts.

 What case do we have that "torturing children" is wrong?
-How would you test for that?If you live in a society that supports torturing babies, should you torture babies?
+How would you test for that?
+If you live in a society that supports torturing babies, should you torture babies?
 This refutes cultural relativism.

 Some people feel moral realism is implausible.
 But that is not necessarily intuition.
 Seemings are all we have.
 Not saying moral realism is intuitive.

 Psychopaths don't actually understand morality.
 Does that give us reason to doubt morality.
-Colorblind people do lead us to the conclusion that colors don't exist.
+Colorblind people don't lead us to the conclusion that colors don't exist.

 Think about certain things, and some seem right, and some seem wrong.
 That is all there is to it.